Skip to main content

 mosaicod:

-image: ghcr.io/mosaico-labs/mosaicod
+image: ghcr.io/mosaico-labs/mosaicod:latest

 container_name: mosaicod